 There are two timelines to be aware of when earning American Airlines AAdvantage elite status:

-- Qualification period — which runs from March 1 through the end of February of the following year.
+- Qualification period: Runs from March 1 through the end of February of the following year.

 Since that can be confusing, here are some examples: